SQE-Testers/Assignment-3-VueStorefront/DocumentationNeeds/README.md

 Prerequisites
 https://docs.vuestorefront.io/v2/getting-started/installation.html#prerequisites

 Make sure you have node 14.
-To check whether node 14 is installed or not run the following command on command prompt.
+To check whether node 14 is installed or not using command line. run the following command on command prompt.
+#### node -v

 ## Installation steps

-### Step -1
+### Step 1

-To create a project run the following command on command prompt. https://docs.vuestorefront.io/v2/getting-started/installation.html#step-1-generate-a-new-project
+To create a project run the following command using command line.

+#### npx @vue-storefront/cli generate store

+https://docs.vuestorefront.io/v2/getting-started/installation.html#step-1-generate-a-new-project

 ### Step-2

 Install dependencies.
-To install this run the following command. https://docs.vuestorefront.io/v2/getting-started/installation.html#step-2-install-dependencies
+To install this run the following command.

+cd (change direction) on command line to newly created directory

+#### cd <project_name>

+#### npm instal

+https://docs.vuestorefront.io/v2/getting-started/installation.html#step-2-install-dependencies

+### Step 3

+This step is to configure the project .
+For this purpose go to integration page and select the integration such as magento ,shopify etc you want.

+### step 4

-### Step 3 is to configure the project .
-Then ### step 4 is to start a project using this command.
+This step is to start a project using this command using command line.

+#### npm run dev

 https://docs.vuestorefront.io/v2/getting-started/installation.html#step-3-configure-the-project

 They also include recommended tools in the installation document which is vue.js (